Cement and Brick Masons: Asbestos Exposure and Mesothelioma

 - Asbestos-containing bricks were sawed into pieces or chipped away with hammers

-- Other trades on a work site used asbestos-containing products, releasing fibers in the air.
-They might be steam pipe insulation, valve packing, floor tiles, wallboards, joint compound, or fireproofing
+- Other trades on a work site used asbestos-containing products, including steam pipe insulation, valve packing, floor tiles, wallboards, joint compound, or fireproofing, which released harmful asbestos fibers in the air.

 The exposure often continued after work, when masons traveled home in work clothes covered in asbestos fibers, which they may breathe in while going home.
 These dirty clothes could also endanger those living with them.